 Martin Freeman’s Everett Ross is also expected to reappear.
 “As far as I know, I will be in another Black Panther.
 That’s my understanding.
 As to when that will happen, I don’t know,” Freeman told Collider.

-Rumour has it (see above) that despite his character’s death, Michael B Jordan is also set to return – not entirely surprising, given that the actor has appeared in every one of Coogler’s film thus far.
+Rumour has it that despite his character’s death, Michael B Jordan could also return – not entirely surprising, given that the actor has appeared in every one of Coogler’s film thus far.

 How does the Black Panther sequel fit in with Avengers: Infinity War and Endgame?

-Given that it looks set to be released a year or two after T’Challa’s return to life in Avengers: Endgame, it’s unknown how closely Black Panther 2 will reference the plot of the huge superhero team-up movie.
+Given that it will be released several years after T’Challa was brought back from the snap, it’s unclear how closely Black Panther 2 will reference the plot of the climactic Avengers: Endgame.

-However, given that Wakanda had to survive without its royal family and half its population for five years, it seems likely that some massive societal changes may have taken place that will need to be addressed in the sequel.
+However, given that Wakanda had to survive without its king and half its population for five years, it seems likely that some massive societal changes may have taken place that will need to be addressed in the sequel.